 • low physical activity on a regular basis;

-In turn, it is also worth highlighting several factors when the test is prohibited:
+In turn, it is also important to highlight several factors when the test is prohibited:

-• any acute, including infectious disease is present;
+• presence of any acute, including infectious, disease;

-• In the case of the need to take medications that lead to an increase in glycemia (preferably cancel them three days before the GTT);
+• in case of necessity to take medications that lead to increased glycemia levels (ideally, discontinue them three days before the GTT);

 • gestational age over 32 weeks;